appsinacup/godot-rapier-physics/README.md

 Capsule|4500|2700|4500|3700|7400
 Convex Polygon|3500|3100|4000|4000|8000

+The rapier vanilla lib is capable of running about 2x the number of shapes.
+The thing that slows this library down is the implementation and wrapping part with Godot.
+That can and will be improved.

 # Note

 This plugin was recently rewritten from c++ to rust.
 There are still some things missing from what it had originally and performance is about 1.5x slower than before.
 This should improve with time.